-In Unit 1 students investigate the chemical structures and properties of a range of materials, including covalent compounds, metals, ionic compounds and polymers.
+In Unit 1 students investigate the chemical structures and properties of a range of materials, including covalent compounds, metals, ionic compounds, and polymers.
 They are introduced to ways that chemical quantities are measured.
-They consider how manufacturing innovations lead to more sustainable products being produced for society through the use of renewable raw materials and a transition from a linear economy towards a circular economy.
+They consider how manufacturing innovations lead to more sustainable products being produced for society using renewable raw materials and a transition from a linear economy towards a circular economy.